amankappooresabu/AI-interview-mocker/README.md

 - 🔍 Receive feedback and performance ratings
 - 📊 View all your mock sessions in one place
 - 🔐 Authentication using email
-- ⚙️ Built for scale with PostgreSQL (via Neon), Drizzle ORM, and serverless infrastructure

 ---